arhebs/next-bun-threaded-chat/README.md

 ## Security Notes

+See `SECURITY.md` for details.

-This project uses the `xlsx` package, which has known security advisories in the 0.18.x line.
+This project uses the `xlsx` package (`0.18.5`), which has known advisories (e.g. CVE-2023-30533, CVE-2024-22363).
-For this assignment, treat XLSX handling as trusted-local only:
+For this assignment, XLSX handling is intentionally **trusted-local only**:
-- Use only the bundled `data/example.xlsx` (no user uploads).
+- Only the bundled `data/example.xlsx` is read/written (no uploads, no user-controlled paths).
-- Validate sheet names and A1 ranges strictly.
+- Sheet names and A1 ranges are validated strictly.
-- Enforce a hard limit on range size before reading/writing.
+- Ranges are capped (see `MAX_RANGE_CELLS` in `src/lib/xlsx/range.ts`).

 ## Learn More